 A structured contractor onboarding process is critical to quickly and efficiently getting your new hire up to speed and comfortable with their position and responsibilities.
-Although bringing in a contractor differs from bringing in a permanent employee, it’s important to have a plan for seamlessly incorporating new talent into your organization.
+Although bringing in an independent contractor differs from bringing in a permanent employee, it’s important to have a plan for seamlessly incorporating new talent into your organization.

 The first step to successfully onboard an independent contractor is to answer a handful of key questions.
-These include but are not necessarily limited to:
+These include but are not limited to:

 Not only do these questions help you onboard an independent contractor, but they also help ensure that you’re not misclassifying them as an employee.
 Generally speaking, a contractor is a worker who provides their services for a limited amount of time, such as a project with a defined end date or a specific task with no other duties to the company.
 They use their own tools and resources to do the work and are paid and taxed differently from standard employees.

 Once you answer the above questions, it’s time to do the following:

 - Create a contractor agreement: This outlines details such as the scope of work, work hours, payment rate and billing terms, invoicing, and notice periods.

 - Finalize all tax obligations: Collect the information you need to provide them with the relevant tax forms.

 - Discuss project background: Share your project needs and any other relevant information about the company with the contractor so they’re ready to get started.
 This is also a good time to set expectations around communication.